Best £1 Deposit Casinos in the UK 2026 — Tested & Verified

 Apple Pay is the mobile-native option and the second most consistent route after Visa Debit.
 All four operators accept £1 via Apple Pay.
 Biometric authentication means no card entry and no e-wallet password.
 Apple Pay isn’t supported for withdrawals at any UK casino, so you’ll need to nominate a separate payout method (usually Visa Debit or IBT) when you sign up.

-📖 Related: Apple Pay casino deposits UK
+Related: Apple Pay casino deposits UK.
+See all casino payment methods.

 A £1 balance plays best on low-min-bet slots.
 One slot per operator below, each confirmed in the lobby and each starting from 10p or 20p, which gives a £1 deposit at least 5 to 10 spins.